mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-04.md

 The agent card provides:

-- A description of the agent
+- A description of the agent.
-- A URL to invoke the agent with
+- A URL to invoke the agent with.
-- A URL for the agent's documentation
+- A URL for the agent's documentation.
-- An indication of the agent's supported A2A capabilities
+- An indication of the agent's supported A2A capabilities.
-- Input and output modes
+- Input and output modes.
-- A description of the skills the agent provides
+- A description of the skills the agent provides.
-- An A2A protocol version
+- An A2A protocol version.

 This information is provided to clients that connect to the A2A server so that they know when and how to use the agent.